Species Guides

 Sailfish show up year-round, but the real surge happens between November and April.
 Cold fronts push bait south, and the sailfish migration follows.
 December through February is peak season, and it's not uncommon to raise a dozen fish in a single trip when the bite is on.

 Cold snaps trigger what locals call sailfish showers.
 The fish stack up, feed aggressively, and put on a show.
 If you're planning a trip, aim for those months.
-Outside that window, you can still find fish, but the consistency drops.
-Timing matters, and the winter window is when Miami sailfish action earns its reputation.

 Live Bait on Kites Gets the Most Bites

 There's a reason kite fishing dominates the sailfish scene here.
 It keeps your bait skipping on the surface, away from the boat, and in the strike zone.
 Sailfish are visual hunters, and a goggle eye or pilchard dancing on top is hard to ignore.
+Our live bait and kite fishing charters are built around exactly this presentation.

-- Keeping tension on the kite line prevents tangles and keeps baits active
+Teasers without hooks pull fish into the spread and create competition.
+Keeping tension on the kite line prevents tangles and keeps baits active.

 Trolling Covers Water When Fish Are Scattered